WorkplaceX/Framework/Framework/Readme.txt

 -BingMap no global variables
--New sql table FrameworkPage to register all page classes --> use deployDb, pages might belong to different App [Ok] -Register enums like class Page --> use deployDb [Ok] -FrameworkConfigField multiple instances of same field
+-New sql table FrameworkPage to register all page classes --> use deployDb, pages might belong to different App [Ok] -Register enums like class Page --> use deployDb [Ok] -FrameworkConfigField multiple instances of same field [Ok]

 ToDo
 -https://github.com/Microsoft/sql-server-samples